 Peace Girl Statue in Berlin

-A day after the installation, the Japanese Chief Cabinet Secretary Katsunobu Kato expressed a strong interest in the removal of the statue.”
+A day after the unveiling, the Japanese Chief Cabinet Secretary Katsunobu Kato expressed a strong interest in the removal of the statue.”
 On October 2, Japanese Foreign Affairs Minister Motegi Toshimitsu requested German Foreign Minister Heiko Josef Maas to remove the Peace Girl statue.
 Then on October 7, Korea Verband, the Berlin-based civic group that spearheaded the statue installation in Berlin, received an order from the office of Berlin’s Mitte district to remove the statue by October 14.
 In response, the Korea Verband and its supporters filed for an injunction.
 On October 11, former German Chancellor Gerhard Schröder and his wife sent an open letter to Mayor Stephan von Dassel, denouncing the district office’s decision.
 Immediately after the removal order was released, the Korea Verband and the Korean Council for Justice and Remembrance for the Issues of Military Sexual Slavery by Japan (Korean Council) that funded this installation began the petitions against the removal order.

 In addition to these petitions, in Japan, more than 2,000 people and 120 organizations signed a statement written by the Japan Nationwide Action for Resolution of the Japanese Military’s “Comfort Women” (Japan Nationwide) within a week.
 The statement was sent to the office of Berlin's Mitte district.
 The Korean Council wrote letters to the Mitte district and the U.N.
 ESJF joined this effort by sending letters to the office of Mitte district on October 11 and a U.N. special rapporteur on October 13.